Message from the Chair

 The Department of Radiology at Temple is an exciting place to learn and work.
 With over 40 radiologists covering all subspecialties, our department provides outstanding, cutting edge clinical service to the patients we serve, while providing dynamic and varied learning environments for our 24 diagnostic radiology residents (6 per year).
 In addition, 12 to 15 medical students are assigned to radiology rotations each month.

 Radiologists in the Temple University Health System care for patients at several hospitals that have over 800 beds combined.
-Temple University Hospital is largest and the primary teaching hospital in our system.
-Fox Chase Cancer Center, a free-standing, NCI-designated and nationally ranked cancer center, and Jeanes Hospital are co-located on a campus several miles north of Temple University Hospital.
-Northeastern Campus and Episcopal Campus are both 1-2 miles east of our main campus and serve patients in their respective neighborhoods.
+Temple University Hospital (TUH) is the largest and primary teaching hospital in our system.
+Fox Chase Cancer Center, a free-standing, NCI-designated and nationally ranked cancer center, and TUH – Jeanes Campus are co-located on a campus several miles north of TUH.
+In addition, TUH – Northeastern Campus and TUH – Episcopal Campus are both 1-2 miles east of our main campus and serve patients in their respective neighborhoods.
 Together, over 450,000 radiology exams are performed a year in Temple Health.

 In August of 2015, a collaboration between Temple University Health System and GE was announced which will place us at the forefront of creating an imaging service that works for patients across the system.
 The agreement will not only modernize the entire fleet of imaging equipment over the next 7 years, but promises to do so while also improving efficiency and value.